gitter-badger/tix-cli/README.md

 Setup
 -----

 The TixCli and other TixInc applications require Git and Node.js on the local machine.
-If the machine does not yet have these dependencies, jump to the OS specific "From Scratch" section below and run the oneliner.
+If the machine does not yet have these dependencies, jump to the OS specific section below and run the oneliner.
 Done =).

 If the local machine already has Git and Node.js, jump to the "Any OS" section and run the oneliner in a shell.